ankith26/My-PyChess/README.md

 Feel free to download the code, use it and please notify me if you come across bugs and glitches.

-## How to custumise the game Using Preferences
+## How to customise the game Using Preferences

 - In the main game menu(You see this after running main.py), click preferences.
 - Here you have 4 settings(more coming soon)